-Baba Tony is the Interfaith Ambassador of the Church of the Lukumi Babalu Aye, the first church of its kind in the United States, which established legal recognition of this African Traditional religion.
+He is also the Interfaith Ambassador of the Church of the Lukumi Babalu Aye the first church of its kind in the United States, which established legal recognition of this African Traditional religion.

 An expectant author, a motivational speaker / Ifá teacher – conversant on diverse spiritual, holistic and social issues, he lives in Brooklyn with his wife, Iyálosha Carmen (Priestess of Oyá).